torvalds/linux/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

 where ``enable[dev]`` is the module option.

 Each time the ``probe`` callback is called, check the availability of the device.
-If not available, simply increment the device index and returns. dev will be incremented also later (`step 7
+If yest available, simply increment the device index and returns. dev will be incremented also later (`step 7
 <#set-the-pci-driver-data-and-return-zero>`__).